HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \begin{enumerate} \item Constructing and Categorizing Prompts.
 The first step in our experimental pipeline is to construct prompts in three distinct styles.
 As illustrated in Figure \ref{fig:approach_pipeline}, the \Instruction prompt group includes a baseline (see Subsection \ref{Baseline Data Collection}) and seven history-based HAFix heuristics, each variant enriched with varying historical information mined from bug blame commit data (see Subsection \ref{Historical Data Collection (HAFix Heuristics)}).
 In both the baseline and these historical heuristics variants, the buggy code is presented in the \Instruction style.
 Additionally, for \InstructionLabel and \InstructionInfill styles, the buggy line and code are presented in the baseline and heuristics by following the corresponding structure as described in Subsection \ref{Prompt styles}.

-\item Feeding Prompts to Code Llama.
-The constructed prompts are then input into the Code Llama model \citep{roziere2023code} to generate potential fixes for each bug individually.
-The model processes each prompt, leveraging the historical and contextual information provided within the prompt, and outputs ten potential bug fixes.
+\item Feeding Prompts to LLMs.
+The constructed prompts are then input into our subject LLMs to generate potential fixes for each bug individually.
+Each model processes the prompt, leveraging the historical and contextual information provided within the prompt, and outputs ten potential bug fixes.
 This output typically consists of function-level code, which is essential for the next steps in the pipeline.

-\item Parsing the Model-generated Function-level Code.
-The code generated by Code Llama is parsed to extract the specific function-level code snippet.
-This is because, even though we explicitly instruct the model to generate only the fixed function-level code snippet, it often generates additional or unnecessary text, such as code explanations or unrelated code.
+\item Parsing the Model-Generated Function-Level Code.
+The outputs generated by our subject LLMs are parsed to extract the specific function-level code snippet.
+This is because, even though we explicitly instruct the models to generate only the fixed function-level code snippet, it often generates additional or unnecessary text, such as code explanations or unrelated code.
 To address this, we conducted multiple inferences with our prompt, observed the general output patterns, and developed regular expressions in our implementation to reliably isolate the desired function-level code snippet.

-\item Replacing the Original Fixed Code with the Model-Generated Code.
+\item Applying the Model-Generated Code to the Original Fixed Code.
 We begin by using Git commands to track the fixed snapshot of the project (commit V4 in Figure \ref{fig:data_collection}).
 Next, we locate the fixed file using the file path and name and identify the fixed function code by its start and end line numbers within the buggy function.
 To ensure a rollback option after test evaluation, we create a temporary backup (File\_Backup) in the same directory.
 We then replace the original fixed code with the model-generated function-level code, so that we can later verify if this fix passes the test cases in the corresponding commit.

 \item Running Test Cases in a Docker Environment.
 After reintegrating the code into the project, the next step is to validate the effectiveness of the generated fix.
 We install all dependencies for each bug in each project within a Docker environment, which ensures isolation and reproducibility during testing.
 The bug’s test cases are then executed, providing a consistent platform for evaluating the correctness of the generated code.
 After this test evaluation, we restore the original state by deleting the current file and renaming the backup file ((File\_Backup)) to its original file name.
 To determine whether a bug is successfully fixed, we consider it resolved if at least one of the n samples (where n=10) generated by nucleus sampling passes the test cases, demonstrating functional correctness.